-In order to obtain the completion marks for the online quizzes, the student must complete the quiz before the expiration of the pre-set due date.
-Turnitin, plagiarism software, may be used in this class.
+To obtain the completion marks for the online quizzes, the student must complete the quiz before the expiration of the pre-set due date.
+Turnitin plagiarism software may be used in this class.

 Unauthorized late assignments, if accepted, will have a 10% per day late penalty applied to the assignment grade.
 If you believe that you have a legitimate reason for handing in an assignment or other deliverable, please contact the instructor beforehand.